wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-2.&emsp;I do not foster level confusion, but you must choose to correct level-confusion.
+2. I do not foster level confusion, but you must choose to correct level-confusion.
 ²You would not excuse insane behA.V.I.our on your part by saying you could not help insane behA.V.I.our.
 3Why should you condone insane thinking?
 ⁴There is a confusion here that you would do well to look at clearly.